 1. Illustrate the customer journey.

 Before you embark on a company-wide initiative, it's probably wise to preface it with a game plan.
-In most cases, creating a customer journey map is a great place to get started.
+In most cases, creating a customer journey map is a great place to start.

 A customer journey map is an outline of every step your customers go through when interacting with your company.
 This includes engagements that extend beyond just purchasing the product, like social media engagements, online advertising, and customer service cases.

-It is also essential to account for both the pre-and post-sale aspects of the customer experience.
-While it may be tempting to want to spend the majority of your focus on the interactions leading up to the sale, the post-sale is equally vital to building a complete customer experience.
-Think about different touch points that the customer interacts with and how those experiences impact the customer's perspective.
+It's also essential to account for both the pre-and post-sale aspects of the customer experience.
+While it may be tempting to spend the majority of your focus on the interactions leading up to the sale, the post-sale is equally vital to building a complete customer experience.
+Think about different touchpoints that the customer interacts with and how those experiences impact the customer's perspective.